charlesflynn/eve-docs/README.md

 ### JSON output

-Documentation is also exposed as JSON for programmatic consumption.
+Documentation is also exposed as JSON at `url_prefix/spec.json` programmatic consumption.
 Example output:

     {
       "base": "http://localhost:5000",